Asymptotically Optimal Fixed-Budget Best Arm Identification with Variance-Dependent Bounds: Non-asymptotic Upper Bound

-To prove this corollary, we use the following corollary in which we replace the martingale CLT in Lemma~\ref{cor:clt_upper} with the non-asymptotic representation (the rate of the martingale CLT in Proposition~\ref{prp:rate_clt}). \begin{corollary} For all $a,b\in[K]^2$, suppose that $\xi^{a,b}_t(P)$ is conditionally sub-Gaussian; that is, there exits an absolute constant $C_\xi > 0$ such that for all $P\in\mathcal{P}$ and all $\lambda \in \mathbb{R}$,
+When a specific convergence rate is assumed, a non-asymptotic convergence rate for the CLT can be derived for the AS-AIPW strategy. \begin{corollary} For all $a,b\in[K]^2$, suppose that $\xi^{a,b}_t(P)$ is conditionally sub-Gaussian; that is, there exits an absolute constant $C_\xi > 0$ such that for all $P\in\mathcal{P}$ and all $\lambda \in \mathbb{R}$,

 Also suppose that some $\alpha > 0$ and constants $M$, $C$ and $D$,

 and

 Then, for $a,b\in[K]$ and $T\geq 2$,